-Premiered 2008 at the Vertigo Theatre, Calgary, Alberta, Canada
+Premiered at the Vertigo Theatre, Calgary,

-| NOIRVILLE - a small town with a big secret… A burned-out city cop takes on the job as Sheriff in a small town, only to find more danger than he ever faced on the mean streets of the big city.
-As the sun sets over the town, its pretty sunlit world turns into a place of darkness, deception and decadence, where nothing is quite what it seems. |
+Edenvale is a small town with a big secret… a burned-out city cop takes on the job as police chief in a small town, only to find more danger than he ever faced on the mean streets of the big city. |

 "Peter Colley's new play is a crackerjack parody destined

-to be a staple of regional theatres everywhere."
+to be a staple of

 "Peter Colley's new play embodies the very essence of film noir